What should I do if I don't agree with my property's assessed value?

 What if I need help in filling out my form?

 The Assessment Appeals Board Clerk can answer general questions but cannot provide you with specific answers or advise you on your situation.
+You may refer to below for more information:

 How will I know when my hearing date will be?